2018 May 7

 This history is crucial to note because when countries across the world adopted this holiday, along with it they adopted its premise – that it would be a day dedicated to campaigning for the demands of the working class not only in memory of the victims of the Haymarket Affair but also in light of the present circumstances of their economy and the very people that drive it.

 However, in a lot of places, the traditions of May Day have been known to escalate into violence.
-The May Day Riots of 1919 in Cleveland leave a scar in the history of the annual holiday as marchers refused to back down and mass fighting broke out immediately.
-We view history repeating itself just a few days ago with more than 100 people remaining in custody in Paris after annual May Day protests turned violent.
+The May Day Riots of 1919 in Cleveland left a scar in the history of the annual holiday as marchers refused to back down and mass fighting broke out immediately.
+We view history repeating itself back in 2018 when more than 100 people remained in custody in Paris after an annual May Day protest turned violent.

 What has May Day in Sri Lanka become?

 Sri Lanka celebrated its first May Day in 1927, under the leadership of labour leader A. E. Gunasinghe.
 The first May Day rally had been held in 1933 under his leadership and it’s interesting to observe what it has evolved to become.